Public Education Opportunities

 Ready to sign up?
 It’s easy!
 Find our course offerings on the events calendar, click the date you want to attend and register online!

 All Instructors for our classes are EMS Professionals working here in Skamania County.
 We strive to provide excellent instruction, flexible hours and will accommodate various class sizes.
 We also offer classes on location!

 Our classes include a multi-media presentation along with much needed hands on training.
 Call 509-427-5065 for information and to schedule training.

 Professional Education Opportunities

-SCEMS offers yearly EMT Basic courses.
+SCEMS schedules EMR and EMT Basic courses.
 Courses are generally held between the months of January and May.
 Check News and Events for the latest course announcements and registration information.

 Most of our staff employees are rope rescue technicians.
 This service is important to Skamania County for two reasons.
 First, we have a very diverse terrain in which to navigate for rescues.
 Second, because of the many recreational activities specific to Skamania, including Beacon Rock and the Ozone as highly popular climbing areas, there is an increased need for rope assisted rescues.
 Rope rescue is reviewed and updated on a monthly basis.

 Trail rescue is a very important part of our agency.
 With our new Wilderness Program, we are able to provide a higher level of advanced life support (ALS) so that we are able to further treat in remote conditions.
 Preplanning is done for all area trails and this is reviewed monthly.